-The Directors are responsible for the financial statements.
-Our opinion on the financial statements does not cover the other information (the Directors' declaration) included in the financial statements, and we do not express any form of assurance conclusion on the other information.
+Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.